shafinhasnat/csi-hyperstack/README.md

 # Hyperstack CSI Driver
-Current released image - `reg.digitalocean.ngbackend.cloud/hyperstack-csi-driver/csi:v0.0.1`
+Latest released image - `ghcr.io/nexgencloud/csi-hyperstack/csi:latest`

 ## Introduction
 This documentation provides instructions for installing and using the Hyperstack CSI Driver.
 The CSI provisioner for hyerstack CSI driver is `hyperstack.csi.nexgencloud.com`.